IMSA Formula Atlantic Championship Race

 - March 71BM Falconer (Hugh Mooney): Hugh Mooney (Huntingdon Beach, CA) raced a "March 712" in SCCA Formula B and IMSA Formula Atlantic in 1976.
 When he first appeared, he referred to it as a converted F2 car, and when he advertised it in Formula magazine in August 1977, he called it a "March 712 Formula Atlantic", However, it is assumed here to have been a 71BM.
 In his advert, it had Falconer bodywork and a Hart BDA engine, and photographs show that it had the Falconer body throughout his ownership of it.

 - March 74B/75B (Johnnie Crean): Patrick Depailler raced a March 74B at Trois-Rivières in September 1974.
 Autosport described it as the car tested earlier in England by Jim Crawford, but now set to full Formula 2 specification.
-Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but the possibility exists that it had actually begun life as Dale Lang's 74B/2.
-Photographs show that it was raced by Lang in the US GP support race at Watkins Glen in October.
+Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but photographs show it with the same rear wing and oil tank used on the works F2 March 742s.
+A photograph also shows that it was raced by Lang in the US GP support race at Watkins Glen in October.
 The car then went to Formula Ford graduate Tom Sauerbrei (Fresno, CA), who had an excellent season in the "742" in SCCA Regionals and Nationals in 1975, winning the regional title.
 After that season, it was rebuilt to 75B specification and leased to Johnnie Crean (San Juan Capistrano, CA), the 27-year-old son of former racer John C Crean, who raced it in two IMSA Formula Atlantic races in California in May 1976, and later in SCCA Nationals and Regionals.
 Subsequent history unknown.

 - Lola T460 [HU3] (Steve Jizmagian): New to Steve Jizmagian (San Francisco, CA) and raced in SCCA Nationals and IMSA Formula Atlantic races in 1976.
 Retained for 1977 for Californian SCCA Nationals and Regionals.
 Retained again for 1978, again for Californian SCCA Nationals and Regionals.
 Retained by Jizmagian for 1979, but destroyed in an accident at Westwood in June 1979.
 What was left was broken for spares.

 - Brabham BT40 (Mark Munroe): New to Olney "Bill" Mairs (Malibu, CA) and raced at the 1973 SCCA Runoffs, Mairs having qualified by finishing fourth in his March 722 in NEDiv, representing New York Region.
 Retained for 1974, when Mairs finished fifth in Southern Pacific Division, representing CSCC.
 He then sold to the car to his two mechanics, Victor Tostado and Mark Munroe, and Munroe raced it in 1975 and 1976.
 After Munroe was killed in a sprint car accident at Ascot Raceway in September 1979, the Brabham was sold to Richard Christ, and then to John Whitton.
-It was next seen when owned by Mike Fazzi in 2002 or 2003, and was sold by him to Peter Brennan in Australia in 2004.
-Raced by Brennan with the HSCC in the UK in 2019.
+It was next seen when owned by Mike Fazzi in 2002 or 2003, and was sold by him to Peter Brennan (Melbourne, Victoria, Australia) in 2004.
+The car remained in the UK, and was raced by Brennan with the HSCC in 2019.
 Sold to Martin Friedl (Vienna, Austria) in 2020, but the car was expected to stay with Bob Juggins in England, and be used in HSCC events in 2021.

 - Lola T360 [HU11] (John Weakley): New via North American agent Carl Haas to Bill Scott Racing, and run for Elliot Forbes-Robinson (La Crescenta, CA) in the 1975 Canadian Players Formula Atlantic series with Penthouse sponsorship.
 Forbes-Robinson won two rounds of the Canadian series in this car.
-Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville NC) in 1979.
-Used by Roland's son Russ Roland in SCCA events until 1982, when it was advertised.
+Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville, NC) in 1979.
+Roland's son Russ Roland (Arden, NC) raced the car in SCCA Formula Atlantic, scoring three points in 1980 and 14 in 1981.
+He also ran it at the Chimney Rock Hillclimb in 1981 and 1982.
+It was advertised in 1982.
 It was later sold to someone in update New York, so may be the Walter Nelson car.

 - Brabham BT40 (Ron Dykes): New to Ted Titmas (Van Nuys, CA) for the British Formula Atlantic series in 1973, but not raced until late in the season.
 This is presumably the "brand new", "never used" BT40 advertised from Reigate and London numbers in June 1973.
 Titmas ran the car in September and October, and Cyd Williams used it for one race in October.
 Titmas reappeared with the car briefly at the end of the 1974 season.
 He then took the car to the US, and entered it for Ron Dykes to drive in Californian Formula Atlantic races in 1976.
 To John Angus for 1977 (or to Wilbur Bunce and run by him for Angus).
 Then to Marc Bahner 1978, who restored it with a stock nose and sold it to George Seydel.
 In early 1980 it was sold to Finish Line editor Bob Schilling.
 Later owners have been given as Ken Patch, Perry Sands, Kevin Roggenbuck, who raced it in the 2011 Pacific Northwest Historics, and then David Rugh.
 Rugh sold it to Chris Rose in 2018.